 - Solomon became so wealthy that silver and gold became as common as stones in Jerusalem.
 See 2 Chronicles 1:14-17.

 - There was great prosperity during Solomon’s reign.

 - Solomon built the Temple at Jerusalem for worship.
-This took many resources and was a massive project.
+This took much resources and was a massive project.

 - Solomon built other buildings and cities.